List of The Sandman characters: Loki

-In The Sandman

 He is temporarily freed from his punishment by Odin to accompany his negotiations for the rulership of Hell; whereafter he deceives Odin and Thor into imprisoning another god in his place, but fails to fool Dream, who frees the other god and sends a simulacrum of Loki to take his punishment, in exchange for Loki's debt to himself.

 Loki returns in The Kindly Ones, wherein he works with Puck to kidnap Daniel, a child under Dream's protection.
-The Corinthian and Matthew eventually find Daniel, and Loki attempts to fool them by taking the form of Dream; but the Corinthian strangles Loki and consumes his eyes.
-Loki, now blind, is taken by Odin and Thor back to his punishment.
+The second Corinthian and Matthew eventually find Daniel.
+Loki attempts to fool them by taking the form of Dream, but the Corinthian strangles Loki and consumes his eyes.
+A blinded Loki is taken by Odin and Thor back to his punishment.

-After The Sandman

-Loki reappears in Lucifer, wherein Lucifer comes to Loki to take his ship for his own universe, and destroys the snake that tortures Loki, who therefore allows him the ship.
+Loki reappears in Lucifer wherein Lucifer comes to Loki to take his ship for his own universe and destroys the snake that tortures Loki, who therefore allows him the ship.

+In the podcast, Loki is voiced by David Tennant.

+In the Netflix series, Loki is portrayed by Freddie Fox.

 Odin

-Odin, as based on the Norse God Odin, appears as an old man wearing a wide-brimmed hat and cloak and carrying a staff.
-He is usually depicted as a dark, mysterious figure, missing one eye and accompanied by two ravens, Hugin and Munin ("thought" and "memory"), and two wolves, Geri and Freki.
+Odin, as based on the Norse God Odin, appears as an old man wearing a wide-brimmed hat, a cloak, and carrying a staff.
+He is usually depicted as a dark, mysterious figure, missing one eye and accompanied by two ravens named Huginn and Muninn ("thought" and "memory"), and two wolves named Geri and Freki.

+Odin appeared in Season of Mist where he, Thor, and Loki partake in the negotiations for the ruler of Hell.

+In The Kindly Ones, Odin and Thor take Loki back to his punishment for kidnapping Daniel Hall and causing the Three to kill Dream.

+In the podcast, Odin is voiced by Bill Nighy.

+In the Netflix series, Odin is portrayed by Clive Russell.
+Unlike the comics, Odin responded to the botched mead-themed summon that the second Corinthian prevented Johanna Constantine from doing and intervened before the Corinthian can eat his eyes.

-Three
+The Three

 The Three appear in the form of any group of three women; usually the Mother, the Maiden and the Crone, the three aspects of the Triple Goddess in many mythologies.
-Sometimes they appear in the form of the three witches from DC's horror anthology, The Witching Hour: Mildred, Mordred, and Cynthia.
+Sometimes, they appear in the form of the three witches from DC's horror anthology The Witching Hour: Mildred, Mordred, and Cynthia.
 As these witches, they also appeared in a prestige format limited series of the same title, and two standard limited series, Witchcraft and Witchcraft: Le Terreur.